 It’s worth noting that these analytic approaches are tried and tested.
 Many of the underlying technologies, including the AI/machine learning analytics, have been protecting most of the world’s credit cards for years.
 The fraud teams at card issuers use these systems not only to detect fraud, but to set the level of risk that triggers investigation or card blocking, in order to balance loss prevention with a positive customer experience.
 Moreover, these fraud systems do not require issuers to hire armies of analytic techies.
 By crunching data to prioritize the biggest threats, they simplify the lives of fraud professionals, and the same would hold true in information security.

 While encryption and other basic defense approaches will always have their place in security strategies, encryption alone does not prevent hackers from stealing data.
 Adding advanced analytic techniques to cybersecurity portfolios complements and can close the gaps left by encryption (and signature-based security) by detecting emerging and evolving attack patterns in real time.
 As a best practice, companies must advance beyond basic defenses, and enhance their security posture with the analytic equivalent of an effective intelligence service.
 It’s time to bolster our walls and moats with spies and intelligence.

 More On This Topic:

-Doug Clare is vice president of product management, leading the FICO(r) Analytic Cloud initiative and FICO's cyber security product team.
-He has been with FICO for more than 25 years, and has deep expertise in helping banks and other businesses manage fraud, risk, compliance ...
+Doug Clare is Vice President of fraud, Compliance, and Security Solutions at FICO.
+In this role, Doug heads FICO's fraud, financial crime, and cyber-risk businesses.
+With more than 25 years at FICO, he has deep expertise in helping banks and other businesses manage fraud, ...
 View Full Bio